savaslabs/savaslabs.github.io/_posts/2019-10-11-storybook-pt-1.md

 We found a lot of blog posts and articles where teams had leveraged a component library and Drupal or integrated Twig with popular component library tools.
 Sadly, we didn’t find much explanation of _how_ to do it.
 (We’re looking to remedy that problem in Part 2 of this post).

 After tinkering with several solutions we finally settled on [Storybook](https://storybook.js.org/).
-Storybook offered a more light-weight file structure than some others, uses webpack, and would work with other front-end technologies we’ll use in the future.
+Storybook offered a more light-weight file structures than some others, uses webpack, and would work with other front-end technologies we’ll use in the future.
 Storybook also benefits from a large community that works to improve the product and create great add-ons.
 Most importantly, it’s adaptable enough to fit our use case.

 ### Getting Storybook to Work for Us

 A friend to Savas gave us a great starter project that included Twig integration to get us up and running.
-We heavily changed and adapted that into our own setup.
+We heavily changed and adapted that into our setup.
 We’ll dig into specifics in a future post, but there were some challenges we faced along the way.

 #### 1. Integrating Storybook into Drupal
 We ultimately created a Storybook directory within our site’s theme directory.
 This allows all of the templates in our Drupal theme to access Storybook components within the same project.